GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

  “[Melchizedek] is without father or mother or genealogy, having neither beginning of days nor end of life, but resembling the Son of God he continues a priest forever” (Heb.
 7:3).

- This can be rewritten as: “[Jesus] is without [human] father or [human] mother or [human] genealogy, having neither beginning of days nor end of life . . . the Son of God . . . continues a priest forever.”
+ This can be rewritten as: “[Jesus] is without [human] father or [human] mother or [human] genealogy, having neither beginning of days nor end of life …the Son of God …continues a priest forever.”

  This is to say, with respect to Jesus’ divine genealogy, he has no beginning and will have no end.